bryanzhou008/bryanzhou008.github.io/_pages/about.md

 I'm also an incoming PhD at UCLA working with [Prof. Nanyun Peng](https://vnpeng.net/) and [Prof. Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
 Previously, I interned at [Prof. Heng Ji](http://blender.cs.illinois.edu/hengji/research.html)'s group at UIUC and the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/) at Tsinghua University.

-I will graduate from UCLA in Dec.
-2023, beyond which **I am applying for full-time PhD positions**!
-Please [drop me a line](mailto:yu.zhou@ucla.edu) if you think I'm a good fit.
-Here is my [CV](/files/Yu Zhou CV.pdf) for your reference.

 <br/>